apache/mynewt-site/docs/os/modules/hal/hal_creation.md

 ## HAL API

-A HAL is always starts with a header file with function declarations for your HAL, with the first argument of all functions the virtual device_id of the device you are controlling.
+A HAL always includes header file with function declarations for the HAL functionality in `/hw/hal/include/hal`.
+The first argument of all functions in the interface include the virtual device_id of the device you are controlling.

 For example, in [`hal_gpio.h`](https://github.com/apache/incubator-mynewt-larva/blob/master/hw/hal/include/hal/hal_gpio.h)